aprilr4/tutorials/src/encoding-html/index.md

 ## HTML is a Tree of Elements

-he rest of an HTML document is a simple tree of **elements**.
+The rest of an HTML document is a simple tree of **elements**.
 If you've taken a second-level computer science course, you should already know what a tree data structure is, but if you haven't (or if you forgot), a tree is a very common data structure that looks like this:

 ![tree data structure](img/tree.png)